mucklet/mucklet-client/docs/style-guide.md

 * Module name MUST be unique.
 Two modules cannot have the same name.
 * Module name should use `camelCase`.
-* Abbreviations at the beginning of a module name should be lower case.
-* Abbreviations not at the beginning of a module name should pascal cased.
+* Abbreviations, acronyms, or initialisms, should be treated as words and use camelCase as well.
 * Modules should have similar naming style as existing modules:
   * Modules rendering a dialog (modal) should being with `dialog`.
   * Modules rendering a panel page should being with `page`.
   * Modules adding help categories should begin with `help`.
-  * Command modules should have the same name as the command, it not in conflict.
+  * Modules adding a command should have the same name as the command, if it is available.
-  * Command modules should be suffixed with `Cmd` if the module name is in conflict with another module.
+  * Modules adding a command should be suffixed with `Cmd` if the module name is in conflict with another module's name.

 Example module name | Description
 --- | ---
-`dialogCreateChar` | Module opening the _Create Character_.
+`dialogCreateChar` | Module opening the _Create Character_ dialog.
 `pageChar` | Module rendering the _Char Info_ page.
 `helpRules` | Module adding the _Rules_ help category.
-`stopFollow` | Module that adds the `stop follow` command.
+`stopFollow` | Module adding the `stop follow` command.
-`muteCmd` | Module that adds the `mute` command, but name conflicts with the _mute_ module.
+`muteCmd` | Module adding the `mute` command, but is in naming conflicts with the _mute_ module.

 ### Module bundles

 Modules MUST be put in a subfolder under the folder matching the bundle it belongs to:

 Module bundle folder | Bundle description
 --- | ---
 `modules/init/` | Modules loaded initially to allow login.
 `modules/main/` | Modules loading for all users.
-`modules/assistant/` | Modules loading for _admins_, _builders_, and _moderators_.
+`modules/assistant/` | Modules loading for _builders_, _moderators_, _admins_, and _overseers_.
 `modules/builder/` | Modules loading for _builders_, _admins_, and _overseers_.
 `modules/moderator/` | Modules loading for _moderators_, _admins_, and _overseers_.
 `modules/helper/` | Modules loading for _helpers_, _admins_, and _overseers_.